Dragon-Wonder/Attacker-The-Game/README.md

 - [ ] An element weakness / strength factor.
   -Bascically every monster and attack has an element (fire, water, energy, etc...) and some are more resistive to some attacks then others.
-  -Likely won't be impleneted until after magic if I decide to add it.
+  - Likely won't be impleneted until after magic if I decide to add it.